pdp11gy/SoC-HPS-based-RL-disk-emulator/README.md

 application.

 **Updates**
-Version **2.1** : Full suppert for .DSK image file.
+Version **2.2** : Full suppert for .DSK image file.
 The rlemulator is using now also .DSK disk image files, which contain the raw dump of a disk.
 At write operation, the .DEC file and the .DSK file will be written.
 At read operation, first try is to read the .DEC file.
 If it does not exist,the .DSK file will be read.
 Best interface to the SIMH project.
-More deatails with an example in the user manuel.
+Implementation of a possibility of external Reset/Reconfig buttons.
+More details with an example in the user manual.
 **Open issue:**  Get the UNIX load firmware .rbf-file implemented more easily, any hint is welcome.

 **Summary**